SlimIO/Governance/README.md

 - 📉 Consume system resources smartly and wisely (We are focusing on the goal of **1%** of system memory consumption to run a normal Agent).
 - 🔍 Self-monitoring of the product natively integrated.
 - 🔥 No configuration required to start an agent.
-- ❤️ A CLI available to help integrators, developers and customers to install, configure and build the product depending their needs.
+- ❤️ A CLI available to help integrators, developers and customers to install, configure and build the product (by adapting to your needs).
 - ⚡️ Hot reload and upgrade with no loss of service (what we call **Shadow Mode**).
 - 🔒 Strong security policy (Avoid indirect dependencies, Regular audits etc).
 - 😱 Fully tested and documented (**98%** global coverage required 💪).